 Former US Ambassador Samantha Power writing a memoir

-There are 2 comments on the The Republic story from 8 hrs ago, titled Former US Ambassador Samantha Power writing a memoir.
-In it, The Republic reports that:
+There are 3 comments on the Medincine Hat News story from 10 hrs ago, titled Former US Ambassador Samantha Power writing a memoir.
+In it, Medincine Hat News reports that:

 Former U.S. Ambassador Samantha Power is writing a memoir about her transition from writing a Pulitzer Prize-winning condemnation of foreign policy to becoming a leading public advocate for the government.
 Dey Street Books, an imprint of HarperCollins Publishing, told The Associated Press on Tuesday that it had acquired Power's "The Education of an Idealist."